shpml/fundamentals/05_chapter/08_assesment.md

 #### Requirements

-Currently, the cards in your game are all formatted awkwardly vertically and styling is seriously lacking.
+Currently, the cards in your game are all formatted vertically (very awkwardly) and styling is seriously lacking.
-* We'll start by changing the orientation of the cards so that they are structured into a conventional two by two grid layout.
+* Start by changing the orientation of the cards so that they are structured into a conventional two by two grid layout.
-* Next, create a navbar for the game that would serve to link to the `Instructions` and `Game` sections as if they were on two separate pages.
+* Next, create a navbar for the game with links to the `Instructions` and `Game` sections as if they were on two separate pages.
-* Furthermore, your navbar should be styled in a way that lets users know when they are hovering over a clickable item.
+* Style the navbar in a way that lets users know when they are hovering over a clickable item.
 * Finally, be sure to add some color to your footer.
 It's always great to keep the User Experience (UX) in mind!

 **Bonus:**